Women -- Societies and clubs -- Nevada

 Identifier: AC 0469

-Abstract Sagens, the oldest women's service organization at the University of Nevada, Reno, was founded in 1933.
-Over the years, it evolved from a pep group into a community service organization.
-Collection contains one scrapbook with material that documents the history and activity of the club in the early 1990s.
+Overview Sagens, the oldest women's service organization at the University of Nevada, Reno, was founded in 1933.
+Unaffiliated with any national club, it evolved from a pep group into a community service organization.
+The collection contains one scrapbook with material that documents the history and activity of the club in the early 1990s.

 Identifier: AC 0299